-The legal dispute was prompted by an "unfair labor practice" complaint that the union, International Association of Firefighters, Local 1319, filed against the city shortly after the City Council voted 5-4 in July to place the repeal measure on the ballot.
-The union argued the city violated labor law by not negotiating with the unions in good faith before placing on the ballot a measure that would change the process for resolving disputes.
+The legal dispute was prompted by an "unfair labor practice" complaint that the union, International Association of Firefighters, Local 1319, filed against the city shortly after the City Council voted 5-4 in July to place the repeal of binding-arbitration measure on the ballot.
+The union argued that the city violated labor law by not negotiating with the unions in good faith before placing on the ballot a measure that would change the process for resolving disputes.

 The city countered that the firefighters had plenty of opportunity to discuss binding arbitration with city officials before July.
 Binding arbitration empowers a three-member panel of arbitrators to settle labor disputes between the city and its public-safety unions.
 The firefighters union vehemently opposes the measure.